 The RA provides important information about the processing of claims and adjustment requests as well as additional financial transactions such as refunds or recoupment amounts withheld.
 ForwardHealth provides electronic RAs to providers on their secure ForwardHealth Portal accounts when at least one claim, adjustment request, or financial transaction is processed.
 RAs are generated from the appropriate ForwardHealth program when at least one claim, adjustment request, or financial transaction is processed.
 An RA is generated regardless of how a claim or adjustment is submitted (electronically or on paper).
+Generally, payment information is released and an RA is generated by ForwardHealth no sooner than the first state business day following the financial cycle.

-Effective May 1, 2010, providers will be required to access their secure ForwardHealth provider Portal account to obtain their RA.
+Providers are required to access their secure ForwardHealth provider Portal account to obtain their RA.